SiriShultz/sitelinks/Web-Analytics/README.md

 # Date Table
-Create Date table with the first date and last date that exist in the fact table.
+Create a date table with the first date and last date that exists in the fact table.

     dDate =
     VAR Mycal =